Religion in Ukraine: Islam

 Islam in Ukraine is the second largest religion after Christianity.
-Islam in the lands of Ukraine is hundreds of years old, it has a long and complicated history here.
+Islam has been present in Ukraine for hundreds of years.

 Historically, there were two main ways of spreading Islam in Ukraine: the eastern (North Caucasus) and southern (Crimean Khanate and the Ottoman Empire).

-Islam in Ukraine does not have any special specifics, it did not lead to the emergence of new trends, directions, groups, etc. Muslims in Ukraine always profess Sunnism.
+Islam in Ukraine does not have any special specifics, it did not lead to the emergence of new trends, directions, groups, etc. Muslims in Ukraine overwhelmingly profess Sunnism.

 As of 2016, Islam was the religion of 1.1% of the population of Ukraine.
 Muslims are mostly concentrated in Donbas, where they make up 6.0% of the population.
 In the same year, there are 229 registered Islamic organizations.
-In Crimea, which in 2014 was annexed by Russia, Crimean Tatar Muslims make up to 25% of the population.
+In Crimea, which in 2014 was annexed by Russia, Crimean Tatar Muslims constitute as much as 25% of the population.
 A major part of the south steppes of modern Ukraine at a certain period of time were inhabited by Turkic peoples, most of whom were Muslims since the fall of the Khazar Khanate.

 The Crimean Tatars are the only indigenous Muslim ethnic group in the country.
 The Nogays, another Muslim group who lived in the steppes of southern Ukraine, emigrated to Ottoman Empire in the 18th–19th century.
 In addition, there are Muslim communities in all major Ukrainian cities representing Soviet-era migrants from Muslim backgrounds.
 There are approximately 150 mosques in Ukraine.

 Most of Ukraine's Muslims are Crimean Tatars.
 Then there are Turks, Chechens, Azerbaijanis, Arabs, Pashtuns.

 In Ukraine, there is the Spiritual Administration of the Muslims of Crimea (Crimean Tatars), the Spiritual Administration of the Muslims of Ukraine and the Religious Administration of Muslims of Ukraine "Ummah".

 Judaism

-The size of the Jewish population of Ukraine has varied over time.
-Jews are primarily an ethnicity, closely linked with the religion of Judaism.
-Jews in Ukraine are estimated to be between 100 and 300 thousands.
-However, ethnic Jews may be irreligious or practise other religions than Judaism.
-It is estimated than only 35–40% of the Jewish population of Ukraine is religious.
-Most observant Jews are believers of Orthodox Judaism, but there are as well communities of Chabad-Lubavitch and Reform Judaism, Conservative Judaism and Reconstructionist Judaism.
+The size of the Jewish population of Ukraine has varied over time, with current estimates between 100,000 and 300,000.
+Jews in Ukraine primarily identify as such in an ethnic capacity, with only 35-40% identifying specifically as followers of Judaism.
+Ethnic Jews may be irreligious or practise religions other than Judaism.
+Most observant Jews subscribe to Orthodox Judaism, including Chabad-Lubavitch communities, while others practice Reform Judaism, Conservative Judaism or Reconstructionist Judaism.

-The biggest jewish communities are in Kyiv (Rabbi Jonathan Markovitch), Dnipro (Rabbi Shmuel Kamintski), and Odesa (Rabbi Avraham Wolf).
+The largest Jewish communities are in Kyiv (Rabbi Jonathan Markovitch), Dnipro (Rabbi Shmuel Kamintski), and Odesa (Rabbi Avraham Wolf).

-Judaic congregations use Russian, Hebrew, Yiddish and Ukrainian languages.
-As of 2018, 0.4% of the population of Ukraine was found to be constituted by Jews believing in Judaism.
-There are, in the same year, 271 officially registered Jewish religious communities.
+Jewish congregations use Russian, Hebrew, Yiddish and Ukrainian languages.
+As of 2018, religious Jews constituted only 0.4% of the population of Ukraine, with 271 officially registered religious communities.